 For young kids 3-4 try the Mother Nature Camp a half-day skiing and a half-day in daycare. $99 for the day.

 Tremblant, like any ski resort can get weather that fluctuates wildly.
 It’s important to have options for the kids.
 No one wants to get stuck in a condo for 4 days with grumpy kids.
 Most resorts have a pool that will keep the kids occupied for a few hours.
-Tremblant has something 10x more fun…the Aquaclub.
+Tremblant has something 10x more fun.
+Tremblant Resort Association put in $3.8M investment to make sure families can play even when the elements outdoors aren't cooperating.

 Located right in the village, this is an indoor water park sure to keep your kids happy for hours and leave them exhausted at the end.
-There a Tarzan swing and slides as well as hot tubs.
 I let the kids frolic while I used the treadmill at the serviceable gym in the facility.
 Smart planning to put a gym inside the same building.
 For more adult fun, go for a soak in the outdoor hot tub.
 Kids can only use the indoor one, so it’s a little peaceful haven.
-The girls loved this activity and I was happy to have an affordable gym option ($16 a day) so close to our condo.
+The girls loved this activity and I was happy to have an affordable gym option so close to our condo.
 Call 819-681-5668 for more details.

 Outdoor options BEYOND skiing and boarding are plentiful.
 Our 3-hour snowshoe adventure tour was a blast.
 Out guide suited us up with snowshoes (they were extremely easy to walk in) and led us up the South Mountain on trails tucked into the trees.
 There was plenty of fresh powder to tromp through.
 Along the walk, out guide pointed out nature facts.
 We made a stop along the way where he built a fire and magically whipped out marshmallows to roast.
 He knew spots to take in lovely falls frozen over with icicles and definitely kept both children and adults entertained.
 The tour ranges in price from $32 for adults and $10 for kids and includes the snowshoe rental.